Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Evaluation

-Tab.~\ref{tab:eval_properties} gives an overview over the evaluation parameters which are derived from typical industrial use cases.
+Table~\ref{tab:eval_properties} gives an overview over the evaluation parameters which have been derived from typical industrial use cases~\cite{noauthor_iecieee_nodate,industrial_internet_consortium_time_2019}.
 For each flow, we draw the values for \(t_\text{trans}\) and \(t_\text{cycle}\) uniformly at random from the respective set.
-The number of new flows to add, i.e., \(\left|\operatorname{ReqF}(p)\right|\) and the number of flows to remove is either drawn from a truncated Poisson distribution (poiss.) with averages as stated in Tab.~\ref{tab:eval_properties}, or is deterministic (det.) for each processing step.
-We place/remove the flows in clusters in the network to simulate control units connected to multiple sensors and actuators, i.e., all flows in a cluster start or target one common \enquote{cluster} node.
-For example, to add 25 new flows the request may contain three clusters off size 1, 8 and 16 flows, respectively, or any other combination that adds up to 25 flows.
-By default, 20\% of the new flows are pinned permanently, and we limit \(\Delta t\) for each remaining active flow to \(t_\text{cycle}-t_\text{trans}\) such that packets arrive in order at the destination node.
+The number of new flows to add, i.e., \(\left|\operatorname{ReqF}(p)\right|\) and the number of flows to remove is either drawn from a truncated Poisson distribution (poiss.) with averages as stated in Tab.~\ref{tab:eval_properties}, or is deterministic (det.) for each planning round. \markChanges{ The expected ingress traffic data rate, i.e., the aggregate of the traffic entering the network, is computed from the random distributions for \(t_\text{cycle}\) and \(t_\text{trans}\). } We place/remove the flows in clusters in the network to simulate control units connected to multiple sensors and actuators, where all flows in a cluster start or target one common \enquote{cluster} node.
+The cluster sizes correspond to commonly found configurations of I/O bays of industrial control units.
+For example, to add 25 new flows the request may contain three clusters of size 1, 8 and 16 flows, respectively, or any other combination that adds up to 25 flows.
+By default, 20\% of the new flows are pinned permanently, and we limit \(\Delta t\) for each remaining active flow to \(t_\text{cycle}-t_\text{trans}\) such that packets arrive in order at the destination node. \markChanges{ We omit specifying an explicit value for \(t_\text{e2e}\).
+Instead, we use a k-shortest path algorithm which provides us with the candidate paths with the lowest end-to-end delays that are possible within the given topology. }

-In Tab.~\ref{tab:eval_properties}, column \(n_\text{ub}\) denotes the limit of the number of candidate configurations the planner may add for each flow to \(\mathbf{G}(p')\), and \(n_\text{path}\) is the upper bound of candidate paths per flow.
-In column \emph{network}, ring\((n,k)\) denotes a circular network with \(n\) nodes where each node is connected to the next \(k\) nodes in both directions (resulting in equal node-degrees and equal number of alternative paths between any pair of nodes).